 His parents were very surprised when they saw him

-After a long and anxious search for their missing child, Joseph and Mary were thrilled to find Jesus.
-Along with the relief, they were amazed at where he was and what he was doing.
+After a long and anxious search for their missing child, Joseph and Mary were relieved to have found Jesus.
+And relief apart, they were amazed at where he was found and what he was doing.
 He was not playing with other children of his age.
-Instead, their 12-year-old son was still in the Temple courtyard listening to the scholars and discussing with them like an adult, with much understanding to the surprise of his listeners.
-His debate with the scholars was par excellent in wisdom.
+Instead, their 12-year-old son was still in the Temple courtyard listening to the scholars and discussing with them like an adult, with such understanding as to surprise his listeners.
+His debate with the scholars was on par with their wisdom.
 The parents might have felt proud of their son.
-However, they were annoyed that Jesus did not let them know he would remain in the Temple.
+However, they were annoyed that Jesus did not let them know he would possibly remain in the Temple.
 So, the parents had mixed feelings.
-Though Jesus seemed to be a lost child for three days for the parents, they found him doing his call as the Messiah for the first time.
+Though Jesus was a lost child for three days for the parents, they found him doing his call as the Messiah for the first time.

-Though Joseph was the foster father of Jesus, Joseph did not address Jesus at that time.
-He let Mary, the mother to address her son.
-Mary, knowing the divinity of her son and appreciating his performance in the Temple, spoke to him with respect and affection.
-However, she expressed him Joseph’s and her worry when they missed him and while searching for almost three days.
+Though Joseph was the foster father of Jesus, Joseph did not address Jesus.
+He let Mary, the mother, handle it.
+Mary, knowing the divinity of her son and appreciating his performance in the Temple, obviously must have spoken to him with respect and affection.
+However, she did not fail to express before him Joseph’s and her own worry in no uncertain terms at having not seen him around for almost three days.

-Joseph and Mary knew Jesus was an exceptional child, God entrusted to their care.
-So, both were worried about what happened to him and how they could find him.
-If something bad happened to him, they would be answerable to God because, besides their own son, he was the Son of God.
-Mary expressed her feelings to Jesus so that a similar situation should not happen in the future.
+Joseph and Mary knew Jesus was an exceptional child, God’s chosen one, entrusted to their care.
+So, it was but natural that they both were worried about what might have happened to him and how they would find him.
+Had something bad happened to him, they would be answerable to God because, besides being their own son, he was the Son of God.
+Mary’s expression of her feelings to Jesus was implicit of her hope that a similar situation should not recur in the future.